These 13 Supplements Have Age-Reversing Effects

 While getting older is just a fact of life and something you can't avoid, most of us want to make sure we're doing all we can to feel and look our healthiest as each birthday passes by.
 It's not all about erasing wrinkles, sagging skin, and gray hairs.
-Sure.
 If you want to do that, by all means, go for it.
 But you also want to make sure you're doing all you can to take care of yourself as you age.
-That means eating well, staying active, and taking care of your mental health.
+That means eating well, staying active, and looking after your mental health.

 Doing all of the above should be your main defense against the not-so-great effects of aging, but there are some other things you can try to ensure you're going the extra mile when it comes to your health.
 One of those things to consider is taking supplements and vitamins that could help support the aging process.